ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 2D6 RESULT
 2 *Morning Dew:* The pitch is dew-covered from the cold of night,

 making everything a little slippery.
-Apply a -1 modifierr every time a player attempts to Rush an extra square.
+Apply a -1 modifier every time a player attempts to Rush an extra square.
-Additionally, apply a -1 modifierr every time a player makes an Agility test to pick up the ball.
+Additionally, apply a -1 modifier every time a player makes an Agility test to pick up the ball.

 3 *Blossoming Flowers :* The floowers are blooming, the tree sap is